A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

-Similar to CPO~\citep{AchiamHTA17}, in Safe Advantage-based Intervention for Learning policies with Reinforcement (SAILR) \citep{wagener2021safe}, Wagener \textit{et al.} leverage the advantage function as a surrogate to minimise cost, and further achieve safe policy both during training and deployment.
-In \citep{sohn2021shortest}, a Shortest-Path Reinforcement Learning (SPRL) method is proposed using off-policy strategies to construct safe policy and reward policy, and its applications are used for the shortest path problems in Travel Sale Path (TSP).
-Based on a Gaussian process of a safe RL method~\citep{wachi2018safe}, SNO-MDP \citep{wachi2020safe} is developed to optimise cost in the safe region and optimise the reward in the unknown safety constrained region~\citep{sui2015safe, turchetta2016safe}.
-It is suggested that the maximisation reward is more important than safety, the policy is often substantial very in some cases.
-For example, staying at the current position for safety is extremely conservative.
-This method shows the near optimal cumulative reward under some assumptions, whereas the SNO-MDP method~\citep{wachi2018safe} can not achieve the near optimal values while guaranteeing safety constraints.
+Similar to CPO~\cite{AchiamHTA17}, in Safe Advantage-based Intervention for Learning policies with Reinforcement (SAILR) \cite{wagener2021safe}, Wagener \textit{et al.} leverage the advantage function as a surrogate to minimize cost, and further achieve safe policy both during training and deployment.
+Furthermore, In \cite{sohn2021shortest}, a Shortest-Path Reinforcement Learning (SPRL) method is proposed using off-policy strategies to construct safe policy and reward policy, and its applications are used for the shortest path problems in Travel Sale Path (TSP).
+Besides, based on a Gaussian process of a safe RL method~\cite{wachi2018safe}, the SNO-MDP\footnote{ The SNO-MDP represents the Safe Near-Optimal MDP.} \cite{wachi2020safe} is developed to optimize cost in the safe region and optimize the reward in the unknown safety-constrained region~\cite{sui2015safe, turchetta2016safe}.
+It is suggested that the maximization reward is more important than safety.
+The policy is often substantial in some cases.
+For example, staying in the current position for safety is extremely conservative.
+This method~\cite{wachi2020safe} shows the near-optimal cumulative reward under some assumptions, whereas it cannot achieve the near-optimal values while guaranteeing safety constraints.

+Different from CPO, a first-order policy optimization method~\cite{liu2020ipo} is provided based on interior point optimization (IPO)~\cite{boyd2004convex}, in which the logarithmic barrier functions are leveraged to satisfy safety constraints.
+The method is easy to implement by tuning the penalty function.
+Although the empirical results on MuJoCo~\cite{AchiamHTA17} and grid-world environments~\cite{chow2015risk} have demonstrated their method's effectiveness, the theoretical analysis to guarantee the performance is still needed to be provided.

+Unlike the above CMDP optimization, a meta algorithm~\cite{Sobhanreward-free2021} is proposed to solve safe RL problems with general convex constraints~\cite{brantley2020constrained}.
+They can, in particular, solve CMDP problems with a small number of samples in reward-free settings.
+The algorithms can also be used to solve approachability problems~\cite{blackwell1956analog, miryoosefi2019reinforcement}.
+Although the theoretical results have shown their method's effectiveness, practical algorithms and experiments ought to be proposed and carried out to further evaluate their method.
+In~\cite{paternain2019safe}, an attempt is made to solve safe RL using the trajectory probability in a safe set.
+The probability invariance is positive, and constraint gradients are obtained using the policy parameters.
+More importantly, the related problem can have an arbitrarily small duality gap.
+However, this method may also encounter the stability problems of primal-dual methods, and the saddle points using Lagrangian methods may be unstable~\cite{panageas2019first}.